cnissenbaum2019/MazeSolver_Berman-Nissenbaum/README.md

 Possible Algorithm:
-In order to make your way through a maze, every time you come to a two-way intersection, you make a right turn.
-If you reach a dead end or return to a previous location and orientation, you backtrack to the last intersection and turn left instead.
+In order to make your way through a maze, every time you come to an intersection, you make a right turn.
+If you reach a dead end or return to a previous location and orientation, you backtrack to the last intersection.
+If it's a three-way intersection, go forward, following the same rules you followed after turning right.
+If it's a two-way intersection, or if you have already gone right and forward, go left and follow the same rules again.
+If all directions of the intersection have been exhausted, treat the intersection as if it were a dead end.
+Once you reach the treasure, stop.

 ## personnel
 William Berman and Cooper Nissenbaum